davorg/dmp/chapters/chapter10.md

 The Text function checks whether there is useful data in the text string (which is stored in $_) and returns if it can’t find at least one nonspace character.
 It then strips leading and trailing spaces from the data.
-If the current element we are pro- cessing (given by
+If the current element we are processing (given by
 $curr[-1]) is the OUTLOOK element, then the text must be the outlook description and we store it in the appropriate place in the
 %forecast variable.
 If the current element is a TEMPERATURE element,